Updated: Sep 29

 Examples of endocrine disruptors and where they can be found:

 Bisphenol-A aka BPA – found in products such as food and drink packaging, food cans, water bottles, infant bottles and toys, some medical devices, some dental sealants, and water supply pipes.
+BPA is also found in the powdery film of shopping receipts and studies have shown that people who handle receipts regularly have higher levels of BPA in their urine.
+Saying no to receipts before they're printed at the register is a good way to reduce your exposure and also save paper!

 Phthalates or “DEHP”– a group of chemicals used to create flexibility in plastics also known as plasticiser.
 These are used in cling wrap and food packaging, skin care products, cosmetics and their packaging, washing detergents, cleaning and gardening products, and kids toys.
 If necessary, choose hard plalstics over soft.